Beluki/Tileboard/README.md

 The exit status is 0 on success and 1 on errors.

 Tileboard is tested on Windows 7 and 8 and on Debian (both x86 and x86-64).

+The tilesets and output images can use any format that Pillow supports.

 ## Status